slsa-framework/slsa/docs/attestation-model.md

 Producers of closed source code that is consumed by others might consider the following questions:
--   Is my code produced for third party consumers, back with contracts?
+-   Is my code produced for third party consumers, backed with contracts?
 -   Is the primary use case to create trust in our organization or to comply with audits and legal requirements?